unconst/BitTensor/README.md

 In our collaborative domain, we require a Machine Intelligence problem which is general enough to interest a diverse set of stake holders.
 More, the problem should be sufficiently difficult to warrant such a global system and the data used to train it should be ubiquitous and cheap.

 For our purposes, we choose unsupervised representation learning [5,6,7,9,10,14,24,25], where components train themselves on large-scale unlabeled corpora to learn a basis ('representation') for downstream tasks.
-Knowledge attained learning in this way is then transferrable and has been highly successful improving the performance on learning tasks across a wide spectrum of domains.
+Knowledge attained learning in this way is general and transferrable, and has been highly successful improving performance across a wide spectrum of tasks.

-Within this modality, we initially focus on Language Representation from text in the most general sense: queries to a component are pure unicode strings in any language, (we leave tokenization and parsing to each component), and outputs are fixed length representation vectors.
+Within this modality, we initially focus on Language Representation from text in the most general sense.
+Each components is learning to understand raw language and will respond to queries in pure unicode strings with semantic representations.
+We leave tokenization and parsing to each component and outputs across the network are fixed length vectors.

 <p align="center"> "raw natural language text" ---> [f(x)] ---> [fixed length representation] </p>